Van Diemen's Land Company

+(Note: The Acts of Parliament (Commencement) Act 1793.)

 The Van Diemen's Land Company (also known as Van Dieman Land Company) is a farming corporation in the Australian state of Tasmania.
 It was founded in 1825 and received a royal charter the same year, and was granted 250,000 acres (1,000 km^{2}) in northwest Van Diemen's Land (now Tasmania) in 1826.
 The company's initial investors were a group of London merchants who planned a wool growing venture to supply the needs of the British textile industry.

 History

 Establishment

 In the early 1820s, the colonial authorities of the British Empire under Lord Bathurst, favoured large private corporations and wealthy individuals to develop and commercialise the significant land assets located in the Australian colonies.
 This policy was implemented to ensure a cheap supply of quality wool for the growing textile factories in Britain, and also to concentrate the profits obtained from this development to remain within the established privileged social classes.

 In 1824, two corporations were subsequently formed: the Australian Agricultural Company, organised by the powerful capitalist John Macarthur; and the Van Diemen's Land Company, which was under the directorship of James Bischoff with the colonists William Sorell and Edward Curr enlisted as managers.

 While the Australian Agricultural Company focused on property assets in New South Wales, the directors of the Van Diemen's Land Company sought a 500,000-acre land grant in the uncolonised north-west region of Van Diemen's Land between Port Sorell and Cape Grim.
 In November 1825, a royal charter was issued for the company, but the associated Van Diemen's Land Company Act 1825 (6 Geo.
 4. c.
 39) only authorised a land grant for half the requested size.
 However, by 1828 this was increased to 350,000 acres spread across several immense blocks, with the company effectively monopolising the whole north-west region.